-“To all you people of Aboriginal blood, I say…I am fighting for your freedom.
-Aboriginals still live under laws meant only to control criminals and lunatics: they are not allowed ordinary human rights… I can promise you nothing but the will to work.”
+‘To all you people of Aboriginal blood, I say…I am fighting for your freedom.
+Aboriginals still live under laws meant only to control criminals and lunatics: they are not allowed ordinary human rights… I can promise you nothing but the will to work.’ — Bill Ferguson, 1949.

-After attending a Warangesda mission school from 1895-96, Bill followed in his father’s footsteps and started working in Riverina shearing sheds as a 14-year-old in 1896.
+After attending a Warangesda mission school from 1895-96, Bill followed in his father’s footsteps and started working in Riverina shearing sheds as a 14-year-old.

-It was here that his desire to improve Aboriginal rights and equality started - working alongside Indigenous teens who were working the same job as him, for half of the pay.
+It was here that his desire to improve Aboriginal rights and equality began — working alongside Indigenous teens who were working the same job as him, for half of the pay.

 This was at odds with his family’s religious beliefs that ‘all men are equal under God’ and should be treated accordingly.

-After marrying Margaret Mathieson Gowans on 18 February 1911 at Narrandera Presbyterian Church, Bill and his family settled in 1916 at Gulargambone, where Bill re-formed the local branch of the Australian Labor Party.
-He served as secretary for two years.
+After marrying Margaret Mathieson Gowans on 18 February 1911 at Narrandera Presbyterian Church, Bill and his family settled at Gulargambone.
+It was here that Bill reformed the local branch of the Australian Labor Party for which he served as secretary for two years.

-During the 1920s, Bill became increasingly frustrated at the powers held by the New South Wales Aborigines Protection Board (APB), which had the capacity to remove children from families because their parents were Aboriginal.
+During the 1920s, Bill became increasingly frustrated at the powers held by the New South Wales Aborigines Protection Board (APB) which had the authority to remove children from families because their parents were of Aboriginal descent.